+44 (0)1273 732 888

 If you are charged with overhauling an existing bid library, here are a few pointers:

 So, who’s the best person to task with developing and managing your bid library?
-As I’ve already indicated, who it is that takes this on will depend on your company’s size.
+As I’ve already indicated, this will depend on your company’s size.

 Anyone who has applied for a bid writer role will know that ‘maintaining and developing/updating the bid library’ is baked into most job descriptions.
 Some large teams will have an administrator or coordinator who handles SQs/PQQs and who banks documentation and evidence.